Huifeng Umbrella Co.,Ltd.

 Ribs and Stretchers

-Ribs run underneath the canopy of the umbrella and stretchers join the ribs with the shaft of the umbrella.
-They are assembled methodically to give "U" shape to the ribs and are usually made of steel or some other such metal.
+Ribs run underneath the umbrella’s canopy, and stretchers join the ribs with the shaft of the umbrella.
+They are assembled methodically to give the ribs a “U” shape and are usually made of steel or some other such metal.

-The ribs are attached to the shaft by fitting it into a top not--a thin, round nylon or plastic piece with teeth around the edges, and then held with thin wire.
-The stretchers are connected to the shaft of the umbrella with a plastic or metal runner, the piece that moves along the shaft of the umbrella when it is opened or closed.
+The ribs are attached to the shaft by fitting it into a top not—a thin, round nylon or plastic piece with teeth around the edges, held with thin wire.
+The stretchers are connected to the umbrella shaft with a plastic or metal runner, the piece that moves along the umbrella shaft when it is opened or closed.

 The ribs and stretchers are interconnected with a joiner, which is usually a small jointed metal hinge.
 When the umbrella is opened or closed, the joiner opens or closes simultaneously through an angle of more than 90 degrees.
 Then there are two catch springs in the shaft of each umbrella.

-They are small pieces of metal that have to be pressed whenever the umbrella is slid up the shaft to open, and again when the umbrella is slid down the shaft for closing.
-Metal shafts are generally hollow so that the catch spring can be inserted in it without many efforts.
+They are small pieces of metal that have to be pressed whenever the umbrella is slid up the shaft to open and again when it is slid down the shaft to close.
+Metal shafts are generally hollow so that the catch spring can be inserted in them without much effort.

 A wooden shaft requires to be hollowed out to make space for the catch spring.
 A pin or other blocking device is usually placed into the shaft a few inches above the upper catch spring to prevent the canopy from sliding past the top of the umbrella when the runner goes beyond the upper catch spring.